ISO noise produces isomorphism

 It is, it seems, many a manager's healthy understanding of humanity.
 And worse, ISO produces isomorphism.
 This means that everything is more and more the same.
 But only the special, fascinating, remarkable has a future.

 The greatest idiot

-"You can come up with the biggest nonsense," writes service expert Vinzenz Baldus indignantly, "for example, lifejackets made of concrete.
-In this case, all you need to do is document exactly how your guidelines and implementation steps are, as with any good product and process, and market the steps in how you make this particular service, and maintain them through dedicated customer service.
+"You can come up with the greatest nonsense," writes service expert Vinzenz Baldus indignantly, "for example, life jackets made of concrete.
+In this case, the only thing that matters is that, as with all sensible products and processes, you document your guidelines and the implementation steps precisely, market the steps for how you manufacture this special service, and have it serviced by a special customer service.
 U

-Then the representatives of the TÜV or the DEKRA will come to you, paralyze the company for four weeks - and if the specified concrete density is verifiable then you will receive your certificate ....
-You can really come up with the biggest nonsense - the main thing is to make it regular and verifiable - then you will also receive your post-certification. "
+nd then representatives from TÜV or DEKRA will come to you, shut down operations for four weeks - and if the specified concrete density is verifiable, you will receive your certificate ...
+You can really come up with the biggest nonsense - the main thing is to make it regular and verifiable - then you will also receive your post-certification. ”